pylhc/PyLHC/README.md

 After installing, scripts can be run with either `python -m pylhc.SCRIPT --FLAG ARGUMENT` or by calling the `.py` files directly.

-Note: some of the scripts access functionality only available on the CERN Technical Network.
+Note: some scripts access functionality only available on the CERN Technical Network.
 To use those, you should make sure to install the relevant extra dependencies with `pip install path/to/Pylhc[tech]`.

 ## Description